 Day of Percussion

 The MSU Drumline will have our 2023 Day of Percussion at Grand Ledge High School on Sunday, October 15.
 We are excited for our 2023 guest clinicians Dr. Alex Smith and Cam Halls to work with high school drumlines from across the state!
-The day consists of performances by the MSU Drumline and MSU Percussion Ensemble, section clinics with the MSU Drumline, solo / ensemble performances, and more!
+The day consists of performances by the MSU Drumline and MSU Percussion Ensemble, the MSU African Diaspora Ensemble with Kevin Jones, section clinics with the MSU Drumline, solo / ensemble performances, and more!

 Tickets will be $8 at the door for all adults.

 Children under 10 will be admitted free of charge.

 You only need to register to have your drumline / ensemble / solo perform for the clinicians.